postlight/account/README.md

 My name is [Paul Ford](https://github.com/ftrain/) and I made it because I make a lot of little spreadsheets to work out how things work, and it's hard to share them and make them comprehensible.
 Plus it was a fun two-weekend project while we're all at home.

+Now that I've made it I will return to it when

 ## Why wouldn't I use Tangle/Idyll/Smalltalk-80/Excel

-You should absolutely use those.
-They are much better.
+You should use those, they do more and are better.
 [Tangle](http://worrydream.com/Tangle/), [Idyll](https://idyll-lang.org/), [Smalltalk-80](https://pharo.org/), or a [spreadsheet](https://en.wikipedia.org/wiki/VisiCalc) are tools for smart people who like code, or spreadsheet people who like numbers.
-Account is a tool for dumb people who like to move sliders around, like me.
+Account is a tool for dumb people who like moving sliders around so they can watch the numbers go, like me.

 ## How do I edit the text?

 You don't yet, you have to pull this repository and make your own.
 I'm releasing early.
 Pull requests welcome.

 ## Sample text
+To make the page shown in the screenshot above, you'd write:

 ```
 :cup_with_straw: You drink
 {0-4:sodas_daily}